mikebryant/activitystar/README.md

   - If they Reject, forwards that back into earthstar
   - If they accept, it'll start publishing their activities into it's local subspace.
     - To keep the convention with the way the fediverse works, these activities _MUST_ only be accessible by identities federated with this bridge, e.g. caps and keys
+      - i.e. bridges should use the High security level.
+This seems fairly reasonable from a usability standpoint - the bridge is always online.
   - The owner of the bridge is responsible for moderation in the same way a fediverse server owner is, e.g. you'll get defederated if you let spam through etc.

 Summing up: